strapi/documentation/docs/user-docs/latest/users-roles-permissions/configuring-administrator-roles.md

 # Configuring administrator roles

 Administrators are the users of an admin panel of a Strapi application.
 Administrator accounts and roles are managed with the Role-Based Access Control (RBAC) feature.
-It is available in the *Administration panel* category of the Settings interface, accessible from *General > Settings* in the main navigation of the admin panel.
+It is available in the *Administration panel* section of the Settings interface, accessible from *General > Settings* in the main navigation of the admin panel.

-The *Administration panel* category is divided into 2 sub-categories: *Roles* and *Users* (see [Managing administrators](managing-administrators.md)).
+The *Administration panel* section is divided into 2 sub-sections: *Roles* and *Users* (see [Managing administrators](managing-administrators.md)).

 ![Administrator roles interface](../assets/users-permissions/administrator_roles.png)

-The *Roles* sub-category of *Administration panel* displays all created roles for the administrators of your Strapi application.
+The *Roles* sub-section of *Administration panel* displays all created roles for the administrators of your Strapi application.

 From this interface, it is possible to: